jaz303/appy-bird/README.md

 The built-in router represents routes as an array of objects; the first of these objects to match an incoming request "wins" and will be selected to handle it.

-Valid keys to constrain the requests matched by a given route are:
+Valid keys to constrain those requests matched by a given route are:

   * `path`: a value that the request path must match; either a string or `RegExp`.
 String values may include colon-prefixed named segments (e.g. `/:controller/:action/:id`), which will be collected and passed to the handler's `matches` parameter.
   * `method`: string denoting required HTTP method